martin-he543/ic-hack-website/_pages/login.md

   </form>
   <br /><br /><br />
   <h6><b style="font-weight:400;"><i class="fas fa-phone"></i> PHONE NUMBER / 電話番号</b></h6>
   This is used for two-step verification, and alerts.
-Your phone number will not be stored, or sold to third parties (as far as you are concerned), in accordance with the tyranny of Brussels.<br /><br />
+Your phone number will not be stored, or sold to third parties.<br /><br />

   <form action="{{ site.baseurl }}/search.html" method="get" id="search-ui">
     <!-- <label for="search-box">Search: </label> -->